sakubs/jptimetools/README.md

 # jdformat
-Converter for Japanese date format
+Python library for working with Japanese date formats.